12/11/2006

 Echoing Lincoln in times of grief

 Among presidents in wartime, none rose to command respect and achieve success like Abraham Lincoln.
 The rail-splitter from Illinois is already big, but he's just going to get bigger in the next three years.
 The 200th anniversary of his birth is February 12th, 2009, and legions of his admirers are working hard to make sure that a Lincoln-loving festival is in full swing by the time that date rolls around.
-Steven Spielberg is even making a movie, with Irish-born actor Liam Neeson cast as the president, based on Doris Kearns Goodwin's excellent 2005 chronicle,
+Steven Spielberg is even making a movie, with Irish-born actor Liam Neeson cast as the president, based on Doris Kearns Goodwin's excellent 2005 chronicle, Team of Rivals, which illuminates Lincoln's masterful political touch.

 But back to the speech.
 Last night Bush concluded with this sentence: